 Jason cannot praise Samreen and ICS highly enough.
 “Samreen got it,” he says.
 “She and her team saw this as an important social issue, and they really pushed this through.”

-Jason tested the arrangement in late August, when he flew to Austin for ten days.
+Jason tested the arrangement in late August of 2018, when he flew to Austin for ten days.
 Now he’s back in New York hard at work on his five-years-in-the-making sequel to his first film, When We Walk, which he hopes to premiere next year at film festivals.

 While he can now make short visits to his son without endangering his life, there are still many complications.
 “This was a step in the right direction that needs more attention place on it to ensure it can work reliably,” he says.